Northwestern Wildcats football: Randy Walker era (1999–2005)

-Pat Fitzgerald era (2006–present)
+Pat Fitzgerald era (2006–2022)

-Pat Fitzgerald (seen by many before the tragedy as Walker's eventual successor once his contract expired) was promoted from linebackers coach and recruiting coordinator to head coach on July 7, 2006.
+Following the sudden death of football coach Randy Walker in 2006, 31-year-old and former All-American Northwestern linebacker Pat Fitzgerald was promoted from linebackers coach and recruiting coordinator to head coach on July 7, 2006. and became the youngest Division I FBS coach at the time.
 Walker's death was not the team's only loss; the Wildcats also had to replace their offensive coordinator, offensive line coach, and Brett Basanez, the team's former four-year starter at quarterback and holder of dozens of school records.
 Hence, the 2006 season was a departure from the previous years' successes.
 The season began with a win at Miami University, Walker's alma mater, an emotional game that featured several tributes to the late coach.
 However, the season went downhill from there.
 The low point was the October 21 home loss to Michigan State, in which the Spartans staged the largest comeback in Division I-A history.
 A win against Illinois in the final game gave the Wildcats a 4–8 record for the year and saved them from finishing last in the Big Ten.

 Before the beginning of the 2007 season, Northwestern showed potential for improvement upon the previous year's record.
 ESPN.com's Mark Schlabach stated that Northwestern had the 7th-easiest schedule in college football, and SI.com's Steve Megargee claimed that Indiana was the only Big Ten school with an easier schedule.
 Running back Tyrell Sutton was one of 64 players in college football to be put on the Maxwell Award watch list for the nation's best college football player.

 The Wildcats began the season with their first shutout since 1997 in a 27–0 win against the Northeastern Huskies.
 On October 7, quarterback C. J. Bachér broke Brett Basanez's school record for single-game passing yards by throwing for 520 yards in a victory over Michigan State.
 Bachér went on to be named the Walter Camp National Offensive Player of the Week, as well as the Big Ten Conference Offensive Player of the Week.

 Another strong performance in a win against Minnesota earned Bachér Big Ten Conference Offensive Player of the Week honors for the second week in a row.